dylanbstorey/DnD/frost-architect-campaign/modules/03-the-frost-colossus/module.md

 **Narrative Description:**
 *As you accept these gifts from the grateful Council, the weight of responsibility settles upon your shoulders.
 You've uncovered an ancient evil awakening, one that threatens not just the Yeti settlements but potentially the entire region.*

 *The crystalline map that Elder Snowheart has given you glimmers faintly in the blue light of the council chamber, the route to the Caverns of Echo clearly marked.
-The first of seven Stones of Binding awaits there—the first step in a much longer journey.*
+The first of four Stones of Binding awaits there—the first step in a desperate race against time.*

 *Major stands beside you, his steady presence a reminder that you won't face these challenges alone.
 "Tomorrow we begin preparations," he says quietly.
 "The path to the Caverns is not easy, and what guards the Stone may be unlike anything we've faced so far."*

 *Outside the council chamber, you can hear the sounds of the Yeti settlement preparing for harsher times—supplies being gathered, defenses strengthened, younglings being taught survival skills.
-The race to find the Seven Stones of Binding before the Frost Architect completes his network of spheres has begun, and much depends on your success.*
+The race to find the Four Stones of Binding before the Frost Architect completes his network of spheres has begun, and much depends on your success.*

 *The ancient evil stirs in its weakening prison.
 The spheres gather their cold energy.
 And somewhere in the Caverns of Echo, the first key to salvation waits to be found.*